See Scotland this winter - with 20% off

 Glasgow to Dumfries by train takes a little under an hour.
 The fastest route from Edinburgh is via Carlisle and takes from two to three hours depending on the connection timings.
 The onward trip from Dumfries to Gretna takes around 30 minutes.

-The new V&A Museum of Design might not be opening until later in 2018 but don’t let that delay you visiting Dundee.
-Back in 2015 GQ magazine described it as ‘Britain’s coolest little city’.
-In 2017 the Wall Street Journal went one step further and declared it ‘Scotland’s coolest city’.
+Dundee is Scotland's hottest destination of the minute with the opening of the all-new V&A museum.
+The city has enjoyed a cultural boom in recent years and in 2015 GQ magazine described it as ‘Britain’s coolest little city’.
+Last year the Wall Street Journal went one step further and declared it ‘Scotland’s coolest city’.

 And while Dundee might once have been Scotland’s marmalade capital, these days you can expect much more variety on the culinary scene.
-Contemporary restaurants, enterprising bistros, cool coffee houses, tasteful cafes, craft beer bars and good food shops abound.
+There are contemporary restaurants, enterprising bistros, cool coffee houses, tasteful cafes, craft beer bars and good food shops abound.

 Edinburgh to Dundee by train on the Aberdeen line takes an hour and a quarter.
 From Glasgow, again heading towards Aberdeen, the journey time is a little longer.